Debt vs Equity: Why Debt Financing Is the Cheaper Option for Your Business

 Scaling Your Business with Borrowed Capital

 As your business grows, so do your capital needs.
-Whether you’re expanding to new markets, hiring more employees, or increasing production capacity, using debt to scale ensures you maintain full ownership while accelerating growth.
+Business expansion and growth such as expanding into new markets, hiring more employees, or increasing production capacity can be funded by debt.
+Using debt to scale your business enables you to maintain full ownership as business growth continues.

 Pitfalls of Equity Financing: Why It Might Be More Expensive in the Long Run